kelloggm/wpi-paper/experiments/experimental-procedure.md

 The procedure:

 1. Clone the project
-   a.
-Fork the project.
+   1. Fork the project.
-   b.
-Clone your fork in the experiments/projects/ directory (create it if necessary).
+   2. Clone your fork in the experiments/projects/ directory (create it if necessary).
-   c.
-In the file `projects.in`, record the URL (of your fork) and commit ID.
+   3. In the file `projects.in`, record the URL (of your fork) and commit ID.
-   d.
-Add a row to the "summary" sheet in the spreadsheet
-      (https://docs.google.com/spreadsheets/d/1r_NhumolEp5CiOL7CmsvZaa4-FDUxCJXfswyJoKg8uM/)
-      with both the original and forked url as well as the commit ID.
+   4. Add a row to the "summary" sheet in the spreadsheet (https://docs.google.com/spreadsheets/d/1r_NhumolEp5CiOL7CmsvZaa4-FDUxCJXfswyJoKg8uM/) with both the original and forked url as well as the commit ID.